-The External Wall System has been remediated and the internal fire compartmentation work remains underway following a full internal survey identifying minor breaches in compartmentation.
-Considering the overall risk of potential fire spread the risk of harm is increased but not considered to significantly increase to cause the stay-put strategy to be revoked.
-There are also recommendations regarding testing, inspection, and repair of fire protection provisions and it is for these reasons, that the overall risk to life is moderate.
+The internal fire compartmentation work remains underway following a full internal survey identifying minor breaches in compartmentation.
+Installation work of sprinkler pipework and cabling is ongoing with fire stopping being carried out as work progresses.
+Considering the overall risk of potential fire spread, the risk of harm is increased but not considered to significantly increase to cause the stay-put strategy to be revoked.

+It is for these reasons, that the overall risk to life is moderate.
+On completion of the fire stopping and commissioning of the sprinkler system, it is likely the risk to life will reduce to tolerable.